Jessie Mueller: 2017–2019: Film career, Carousel, and other projects

 In April 2017, shortly after Mueller's departure from Waitress, it was announced that she would play the lead role of Julie Jordan in a Broadway revival of Carousel.
 The production began previews on February 28, 2018, at the Imperial Theatre and opened on April 12.
 The production closed on September 16, 2018.

 Before beginning Carousel rehearsals, Mueller made her feature-film debut in Steven Spielberg's historical drama The Post.
 Mueller portrayed real life advice columnist Judith Martin (a.k.a.
 Miss Manners) alongside a cast including Meryl Streep, Tom Hanks, Sarah Paulson, and Carrie Coon.
 The film was released in select theaters on December 22, 2017, before its general release on January 12, 2018.

 Also in 2017, Mueller was nominated for a Chicago/Midwest Emmy Award for her performance in the Lyric Opera's Chicago Voices concert, which was filmed and aired on WTTW.

-In 2018, Mueller received three major nominations for her role as Julie Jordan, including her fifth Drama Desk nomination (and second win) and her fourth Tony Award nomination.
+In 2018, Mueller received three major nominations for her role as Julie Jordan, including her fifth Drama Desk nomination (and second win) and her fourth Tony Award nomination at the 72nd Tony Awards.
 She is the first actress in any Broadway production of Carousel to receive such nominations for the role.